CampusVH/pult/README.md

 ------------

 Detailed installation instructions ar being written *right now*.

+We are also planning to provide a ready-to-run PULT installation as a Docker container.
+That way you can install it in just a few minutes.

 This section gives a brief overview.

 The PULT server was desiged to run on GNU/Linux.
 However it should